 You will have to trust us when we say that the big moment is not the time to be throwing items in a bag, and you will definitely forget the essentials if you try to pack around timing your contractions.
 What things you take with you to the hospital and how much you need to make your stay comfortable and relaxed will vary from person to person, but we have a list that can get you started and help you remember some of the more essential items you should be considering.

-Keeping a bag at the ready means, you can travel to the hospital without worrying that you forgot your slippers or favorite music.
-Don't forget items for your new arrival like an outfit for her trip home, a blanket for cozy travel, and your infant car seat (many hospitals will not let you leave without first seeing your infant car seat).
-Check out our list of suggestion to get you started:
+Keeping a bag at the ready means you can travel to the hospital without worrying that you forgot your slippers or favorite music.
+Don't forget items for your new arrival like an outfit for their trip home, a cozy travel blanket, and an infant car seat (many hospitals will not let you leave without first seeing your infant car seat).
+Check out our list of suggestions to get you started:

 - Infant car seat is a must-have item to get your newborn home safely.
-It is required by law if you travel by car and most hospitals won't let you leave without one.
+If you travel by car, it is required by law, and most hospitals won't let you leave without one.

 - Baby's going home outfit - Your infant will get a diaper and long sleeve shirt from the hospital, but you'll need an outfit for going home, especially if you live in a colder climate.

 - Mom personal care items - We're talking toothbrush/paste, supplies for contacts, cleanser, lotion, medications, etc.

 - Clothing for mom - You'll want a change of clothes and an outfit to go home in.
 You will look about six months pregnant after birth, so plan a larger outfit for the trip home, and don't forget a nursing bra.